tomas-862/misc/CCNP_SP_SPCORE/1_Automation_basic_PY/4_Built_In/1_built_in.md

 ### Output

-When you run the above code, the output will be as follows:
+When you run the code above, the output will look similar to the following:

 ```
 ['__abs__', '__add__', '__and__', '__bool__', '__ceil__', '__class__', '__delattr__', '__dir__',